Headbright/applink/README.md

 ### GitHub Pages

-As we also use GitHubPage for hosting, we have a GitHub Action that builds the project and deploys it.
+As we also use GitHub pages for hosting, there is a GitHub Action that builds the project and deploys it.
 You can find the workflow in `.github/workflows/deploy.yml`.

 ## License